 The device searches through the Explicit Subset-Difference Record fields, looking at the identified subset-differences, until it finds the one that applies to it.
-At that point the device will either have the Device Key, or will be able to derive the subsidiary Device Key, associated with that subset-difference.
-It finds the appropriate stored Device Key as follows: assuming the Explicit Subset-Difference Record value is uv, $m_u$ , and $m_v$ , and the stored Device Key has uv', $m'u$ , and $m'v$ , the appropriate Device Key is the one that meets the following condition:
+At that point the device either has the Device Key, or is able to derive the subsidiary Device Key, associated with that subset-difference.
+It finds the appropriate stored Device Key as follows: assuming the Explicit Subset-Difference Record value is uv, m_u , and m_v , and the stored Device Key has uv, m_u , and m_v , the appropriate Device Key is the one that meets the following condition:

-'''

-(m_u == m'u) and ((uv \& m'v) == (uv' \& m'v))
+$$(m_u == m'u)$$ and $((uv \& m'v) == (uv' \& m'v))$

-'''

-If $m'{v}$ equals $m{v}$ , the starting Device Key is the final Device Key, and can be used directly to derive the Processing Key, as described above.
+If m'{v} equals m{v} , the starting Device Key is the final Device Key, and is used directly to derive the Processing Key, as described above.
 Usually, however, the starting Device Key's node is further up in the tree, and the actual Device Key will have to be derived.
 The device does that as follows:

-1. Initialization. m = the stored v mask $m'{v}$ .
-D = the starting Device Key.
+- 1. Initialization. m =the stored vmask m'v . $D_k =$ the starting Device Key. - 2.
+Use AES-G3 on D_k, as described above, to determine a left subsidiary Device Key, a Processing Key, and a right subsidiary Device Key.

-- 2. Use AES-G3 on D, as described above, to determine a left subsidiary Device Key, a Processing Key, and a right subsidiary Device Key. - 3.
-Look at the most significant zero bit in m.
-If the corresponding bit in the incoming uv number is 0, D = left subsidiary Device Key from step 2.
-Otherwise, D = right subsidiary Device Key from step 2. - 4.
+- 3. Look at the most significant zero bit in m.
+If the corresponding bit in the incoming uv number is 0, $D_k =$ left subsidiary Device Key from step 2.
+Otherwise, $D_k =$ right subsidiary Device Key from step 2. - 4.
 Iteration.
 Arithmetic shift m right one bit.
-If it does not equal the incoming v mask $m_v$ , repeat starting at step 2.
+If it does not equal the incoming v mask m_v , repeat starting at step 2.

-Once the device has the correct Device Key D, it calculates a Processing Key K using AES-G3 as described above.
-Using that Processing Key K and the appropriate 16 bytes of encrypted key data C, the device calculates the 128-bit Media Key Km as follows:
+Once the device has the correct Device Key D_k , it calculates a Processing Key K using AES-G3 as described above.
+Using that Processing Key K and the appropriate 16 bytes of encrypted key data C, the device calculates the 128-bit Media Key K_m as follows: